-NAEYC continued to celebrate and shine a spotlight on your classroom, advocacy, and family engagement activities via our social channels.
-We were amazed to see all the creative ways you recognized the importance of community and gave hope to our children during what are uneasy times.
+NAEYC invites you to celebrate and shine a spotlight on your classroom, advocacy, and family engagement activities via our social channels.
+We can't wait to see all the creative ways you recognize the importance of community and give hope to our children during what are uneasy times.

 Children learn so much as they enjoy music, explore food and cooking, build together, create art, and celebrate their families!
 We hope you continue to be inspired by the activities below.

 Discover our Daily WOYC Themes!